MicrosoftDocs/appcenter-docs/docs/diagnostics/limitations.md

 ## Crashes

 - You can only add one binary and one text attachment to a crash report.
+- Android React Native source maps are not supported.

 ## Xamarin/Unity Errors